 How to Pick Low-Carb Wines

-Most wine labels don't list nutrition facts like carbs and calories, so it can be tricky to figure out which are low-carb.
-A good rule of thumb is to look at the ABV and residual sugar.
+Most wine labels don't list nutrition facts like sugar, carbs, and calories, so it can be tricky to figure out which are considered low-carb or low-sugar wines.
+A good rule of thumb is to look at the ABV and residual sugar in wine.
 As either one goes up, so do the calories and carbs, says Josh Fritsche, production winemaker at William Chris Vineyards.
-(Drier wines have less residual sugar then semi- or off-dry, sweet, or very sweet wines.
-While residual sugar isn't often on the label, you can often find the grams of residual sugar on a wine's tech sheet by doing a little research first.)
+Drier wines have less residual sugar then semi- or off-dry, sweet, or very sweet wines.
+While residual sugar isn't often on the label, you can often out how much sugar is in wine—a.k.a. the grams of residual sugar—on a wine's tech sheet by doing a little research first.

 Keeping that in mind, sweeter white wines like rieslings and moscatos are out of the question if you're going low-carb, as are cabernet, grenache, and shiraz for reds.
 Varieties like Oregon pinot noir and French or Italian white wines can help you minimize carbs without sacrificing taste, says Adam Sweders, wine director for DineAmic Group in Chicago.

 It's worth noting that alcohol is really in its own nutrient category, though, and isn't really a fat, carb, or protein, says Jae Berman, M.S., R.D.N., who works with wine app Vivino.
 "While alcohols come from carbohydrate sources such as potatoes, grains, and grapes, they're metabolized differently than a carb because of that ethanol molecule," she says.
 (FWIW, a recent study found that a moderate-carb diet might be linked to a longer life.)